-The study was conducted to determine the sexual dimorphism that exists in the mandibular and maxillary permanent canines.
+The study was conducted to determine the sexual dimorphism that exists in the maxillary permanent canines.
 This was done by measuring the medial and lateral inter-canine distance.
-Variation in inter-canine distance of mandibular canine between the different populations being characteristic of genetic factor, environmental factors, sex, heredity, race, secular changes and bilateral asymmetry.
-Maxillary and mandibular canines are the hardest and most stable (indestructible) structures of the body.
-These characteristics of canine teeth tend to preserve them throughout life; therefore, the canines are usually the last teeth to be lost [13].
-These findings indicate that canines can be considered the 'key teeth' for personal identification [14].
+Variation in inter-canine distance of maxillary canine between the different populations being characteristic of genetic factor, environmental factors, sex, heredity, race, secular changes and bilateral asymmetry.
+Maxillary canine are the hardest and most stable (indestructible) structures of the body.
+These characteristics of canine teeth tend to preserve them throughout life; therefore, the canines are usually the last teeth to be lost [6].
+These findings indicate that canines can be considered the 'key teeth' for personal identification [7].

-In the present study the ICD showed a statistically significant difference between males (28.13 $\pm$ 1.65 mm) and female (24.73 $\pm$ 1.48 mm).
-In the present study, the SD was maximum for ICD (13.74%) for mandibular and for maxillary the ICD showed a statistically significant difference between males (38.35 $\pm$ 4.30 mm) and female (26.14 $\pm$ 3.08 mm).
+In the present study the ICD showed a statistically significant difference between males (38.35 \pm 4.30 mm) and female (26.14 \pm 3.08 mm).
 In the present study, the SD was maximum for ICD (15.82%).